AndersDeath/diary2/000-current.md

 # 25 September - Monday - Yerevan - 361 day of immigration

 Today I just was working on my own stuff.
 I finally back to work on Github article.
 I finished with the first draft.
 Tomorrow I will working on text grooming.
 Additionally I released another part of holy theory.
 I still working on builder.js sometimes and I almost finished working on static website generator.
 I want to finish it as soon as possible.
 During this release cycle I will do it.
+I also announced the beginning working on the first chapter of my book.